Instincts, gut feelings, hunches, premonitions … all of these words point to a deep capacity that we all carry inside known as intuition.

 Intuition means exactly what it sounds like, in-tuition!
 An inner tutor or teaching and learning mechanism that takes us forward daily.
 It is a resource that, where recognized, has infinite potential.– Sylvia Clare

-Without intuition, we get stranded in labyrinths of rigid, agitated or obsessive thoughts that limit our capacity to see clearly.
-The less clear we can see, the more likely we will make bad decisions.
+Without intuition, we get stranded in labyrinths of rigid, agitated, or obsessive thoughts that limit our capacity to see clearly.
+The less clearly we can see, the more likely we will make bad decisions.